jenkinsci/mesos-plugin/README.md

         $ mvn package

-This should build the Mesos plugin (mesos.hpi) in the 'target' folder.
+This should build the Mesos plugin (mesos.hpi) in the `target` folder.

 > NOTE: If you want to build against a different version of Mesos than
 > the default you'll need to update the `mesos` version in `pom.xml`.